missing-semester-cn/missing-semester-cn.github.io/_2020/security.md

 `hash(m_1) = hash(m_2)` (note that this is a strictly stronger property than target collision resistance).

+Note: while it may work for certain purposes, SHA-1 is [no longer](https://shattered.io/) considered a strong cryptographic hash function.
+You might find this table of [lifetimes of cryptographic hash functions](https://valerieaurora.org/hash.html) interesting.
+However, note that recommending specific hash functions is beyond the scope of this lecture.
+If you are doing work where this matters, you need formal training in security/cryptography.

 ## Applications

 - Git, for content-addressed storage.
 The idea of a [hash